-There are no major A&E receiving hospitals , the nearest ones being Shrewsbury, Telford, and Wrexham.
+There are no major A&E receiving hospitals , the nearest ones being Shrewsbury, Telford (across the border in England), and in Wrexham.

-Ambulances are limited, and when there is an accident or serious illness that requires transport to hospital, it means a long journey by road, and another long journey for the ambulance to return to its area.
+Ambulance numbers are limited, and when there is an accident or serious illness that requires transport to hospital, it means a long journey by road, and yet another long journey for the ambulance to return back to its area.

-With ambulances waiting HOURS at these hospitals to hand-over their patients, this often means that ALL ambulances are away from the area, and unable to provide the life-saving help when required, and sick or injured people in Powys can wait many hours before an ambulance is free.
+With ambulances currently waiting for many HOURS at these hospitals to hand-over their patients, this often means that ALL ambulances that cover the Mid-Wales area are both away from the area, and unable to provide the life-saving help when required, and it is not uncommon for sick or injured people in Powys having to wait many hours before an ambulance finally becomes free.

 After a stroke or heart attack, it is vital that a patient is transported to hospital and seen by a specialist within an hour to stand a chance of survival.

 With such limited numbers of ambulances, and the distances needed to travel to and from a suitable hospital, this can only happen in Mid-Wales with the use of the helicopter, and only if it is based nearby to start with.

 There are endless stories of residents waiting many hours for an ambulance, it is not the ambulance's fault, nor that of the ambulance service, it is the delays within the hospitals in taking the patients and releasing the ambulances.

 Even today (19th Aug 2022) the local news carries the story of an elderly woman who fell and seriously broke her leg, who was forced to lay outside on a garden path waiting for an ambulance

 FOR OVER 10 HOURS!

 This map shows the location of all the major hospitals of Wales, and how these services are spread around the outside edges, with no provision in the centre.